France: Normandy & Brittany

 3.5 miles, easy to moderate

-Today’s walk takes place on the westernmost tip of the Bay du Mont St. Michel along the Pointe du Grouin, a windswept headland with expansive views north to the Chausey Islands and west along the coast toward Saint Malo.
-Fifteen miles to the east, Mont St. Michel appears as a speck on the horizon.
-A German pillbox coastal fortification now serves as an ornithological observatory looking over a bird sanctuary island.
-The coastal path winds into a string of tiny coves, some with little ports tucked into them.
+Today’s walk takes place on the westernmost tip of the Baie du Mont-St-Michel, along the Pointe du Grouin—a windswept headland offering expansive views north to the Chausey Islands and west along the coast toward Saint-Malo.
+Fifteen miles to the east, Mont-St-Michel appears as a speck on the horizon.
+A German pillbox coastal fortification now serves as an ornithological observatory overlooking a bird sanctuary island.
+The coastal path winds through a series of tiny coves, some with small ports tucked within them.

-Later this afternoon, stroll the ramparts of Saint Malo, past the mast-filled port, perhaps pausing to visit La Maison de Corsaire, or The Great Aquarium, which houses more than 600 species.
-Or relax by the hotel pool or in the hamman (Turkish bath).
+Later this afternoon, stroll the ramparts of Saint-Malo past the mast-filled port, perhaps pausing to visit La Maison de Corsaire or the Grand Aquarium, which houses more than 600 species.
+Alternatively, relax by the hotel pool or book a spa treatment.

-Tonight, celebrate the week’s adventures at a sumptuous farewell dinner in your hotel’s fine dining restaurant.
+Tonight, celebrate the week’s adventures with a sumptuous farewell dinner in your hotel’s fine dining restaurant.

 Included Meals: Breakfast, Dinner